From Utah to Quebec, the 9/11 events hit hunters close to home.

 September is a period of prime hunting in the Far North.
 Caribou, moose and other species are hunted in very remote areas where access is typically by air.
 In most cases, small bush planes are used to fly hunters to remote outposts and camps.

 When four jetliners were taken over by terrorists on that fateful day, the repercussions were felt throughout the world.
 Some people were stuck in airports, some had to cancel trips, and many hunters sat on the tundra, stranded because their pilots could not fly, and woefully ignorant of what was happening on the East Coast.
-In other scenarios, many people rented cars and literally drove across the country because flights were cancelled.
+In other scenarios, many people rented cars and literally drove across the country because flights were canceled.

 Looking back, there are only sad memories of that day.
 To some, the memories will linger far longer than for most of us.